-Course type: Lecture / Practice Recommended course-load (hours):
+Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14

 To gain knowledge about the development of American literature and its main representatives.
 To develop students' literary critical thinking about American literature and the ability of the interpretation of literary texts.
 Student is capable of individual literary analysis with an emphasis on historical and cultural backround.
 Student is able to think critically and interpret literary work based on the synthesis of several academic sources which will widen his or her communication and interpretative skills in order to solve challenging tasks in real life.